Skip to main content

 HOAs can set standards and plant lists, but Florida Statute §720.3075 restricts them from prohibiting Florida-friendly landscaping and certain water-conserving practices.

-Do I need HOA approval to change my landscaping?
+Do I need HOA approval to remove a tree?

 Got a landscaping violation in Palm Beach County?